k1randdd/k1randdd.github.io/README.md

 ## Datasets

-In the process of researching infromation on the subject, I have identified various data sources.
+In the process of researching information on the subject, I have identified various data sources.

 - I explored storing them as `.csv` text files, but was unable to find a way to load them into variables in javascript.